AmYre/my42/libft/Readme.md

 ## Do the bonuses worth it ?
 Doing the bonuses was very fun.
 The best part of this project.
-I do not hide that creating repetitive functions by interprating an (imo) arbitrary man again and again was not very fulfilling.
+I do not hide that creating repetitive functions by interpreting an (imo) arbitrary man again and again was not very fulfilling.
 The bonuses came as refreshing as it can gets after a looong and boring ft_tunnel.
 They give you perspective as a new way to handle Data Structure : Chained List.